okta/terraform-provider-okta/website/docs/r/app_signon_policy_rule.html.markdown

 - `id` - ID of the sign-on policy rule.

+- `system` - Often the "Catch-all Rule" this rule is the system (default) rule for its associated policy.

 ## Import

 Okta app sign-on policy rule can be imported via the Okta ID.